-Samantha Gaul is a member of the Theater Freiburg ensemble, where she has sung Musetta (La Bohème), Olympia (Les Contes d’Hoffmann), Zerlina (Don Giovanni), Nannetta (Falstaff), Adele (Die Fledermaus), Zerlina (Don Giovanni), Susanna (Le nozze di Figaro) and the lead role in the German premiere of Mark Anthony Turnage’s Coraline.
+Samantha Gaul is now a member of the Oper Leipzig after 5 years as ensemble member at Theater Freiburg, where she has sung Musetta (La Bohème), Olympia (Les Contes d’Hoffmann), Zerlina (Don Giovanni), Nannetta (Falstaff), Adele (Die Fledermaus), Susanna (Le nozze di Figaro) and the lead role in the German premiere of Mark Anthony Turnage’s Coraline, as well as the titlerole in Janáček’s The Cunning Little Vixen.

 She studied and received her prizes at the Frankfurt Conservatory in the class of Hedwig Fassbender and in Munich with Christiane Iven.

-She has taken part in masterclasses with Rudolf Piernay, Helmut Deutsch.
+She has taken part in masterclasses with Rudolf Piernay and Helmut Deutsch.

 Among other awards, she received first prizes in the Jugend musiziert competition and special prizes from the Walter und Charlotte Hamel Foundation.
 She also won the 3rd prize in the national singing competition and is a scholarship holder of the Richard Wagner Verband as well as of the Da Ponte and Artemusica Foundation.